Oxygen Sensor Details

 Ocean Optics oxygen sensors produce a fluorescence lifetime, or tau value, as a function of partial pressure of oxygen and temperature.
 To account for these temperature effects, we calibrate our sensors across a range of temperatures.
 By generating oxygen response curves at various temperature levels, a set of polynomial relationships are determined to provide precise oxygen readings despite changes in environmental temperature.

 When ordering your custom calibration, please specify your expected operating temperature range.
-Temperature compensation can be achieved using our discrete thermistor or a probe with an integrated thermistor.
+Temperature compensation can be achieved using our discrete thermistor.

 Are you working in the medical, healthcare, or food industries?
 Our FOSPOR coating formulation has been granted the USP Class VI certification, ensuring its safety and stability in these environments.